OliverHerzlich/BTW-Assets-Rework/README.md

 # BTW-Assets-Rework
-Assets, sprites and textures rework for Better Than Wolves
+Assets, sprites and textures for Better Than Wolves